Explicit Acyclic Models and (Co)Chain Operations: Chain and Cochain Complexes

+We will work in the category of $\FF = \FF_p$ chain complexes, $p$ prime.
+Suppose $B_*$ is a contractible\footnote{This means homotopy equivalent as $\FF$ complexes to the unit complex $\FF$.} free left $\FF[G]$ complex, where $G \subseteq \Sigma_p$ is a permutation group that contains a $p$-cycle $t$.
+Equivalently $p$ divides $|G|$.
+Then $<t>\ \subseteq G$ is a Sylow subgroup.
+If $p = 2$ then $G = \Sigma_2$, $\FF = \FF_2$, and there are no signs in the discussion of this section, as well as other simplifications.
+We may as well assume $t = (23\ldots p1)$, the cyclic permutation\\

-\begin{rem} Suppose $B_*$ is a free left $\Sigma_p$ complex and suppose $\phi \colon B_* \otimes C_* \to C_* ^ {\otimes p}$ is a $\Sigma_p$-equivariant chain map.
-Then the adjoint chain map $B_* \to HOM(C_*, C_* ^{\otimes p})$ from Proposition \ref{3.1} is also equivariant.
-We can compose this equivariant adjoint map with the last duality map from Proposition \ref{3.1} and the duality map $(C^*)^{\otimes p} \to (C_*^{\otimes p})^*$ from Remark \ref{3.2} to get All maps in this sequence are left equivariant chain maps, with the suitably formed left actions.
-There are signs in the second two maps, given at the end of Proposition \ref{3.1} and implicitly in Remark \ref{3.2}. \\
+Suppose $\phi \colon B_* \otimes C_* \to C_* ^ {\otimes p}$ is a $G$-equivariant chain map, where $G$ acts by left permutations on the target.\footnote{Such maps $\phi$ were discussed in the introductory Subsection 1.2.
+Basic facts about $HOM$, tensor powers, and group actions were established here in Section 3.
+There is no reason to wait more than 200 pages to see how they can be used.} We can regard $\phi$ as a degree 0 cycle in $HOM(B_* \otimes C_*, C_*^{\otimes p})$.
+Then the adjoint map $Ad(\phi) \colon B_* \to HOM(C_*, C_* ^{\otimes p})$ from Proposition \ref{3.1} is also a 0 cycle, that is, a chain map, and is equivariant.
+We can compose this equivariant adjoint map with the duality maps in the last two bullet points from Proposition \ref{3.1} to get All maps in this sequence are left equivariant chain maps, with the suitably formed left actions.
+There are signs in the second two maps, given in Proposition \ref{3.1}. \\